11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 There is nothing wrong with both groups, but this does not invite qualified and experienced folks who care about many other factors, especially their career path.

-When you create a positive culture and nurture a strong community, it will resonate with the people you would love to get on board.
+When you create a high-performance culture and nurture a strong community, it will resonate with the people you would love to get on board.
 Hiring and then losing an experienced employee due to cultural mismatch may be disastrous.

 Recruitment goals